Skirvin Hilton Hotel: History

 The Skirvin Hotel opened on September 26, 1911, with 224 rooms in a ten-story two-winged tower.
 A third 12-story wing was added in 1925, and in 1929–30 all three wings were raised up to 13 floors, with a total of 525 rooms.
 The hotel is named for its founder, William Balser "Bill" Skirvin, whose daughter, Perle Mesta, became the ambassador to Luxembourg under Harry Truman.
+Former President and Candidate Theodore Roosevelt spoke to a large crowd of supporters from a balcony of the Skirvin Hotel on September 24, 1912 during his tour through Oklahoma as a Bull Moose Party candidate.

 In 1945, the Skirvin Hotel and Skirvin Tower were sold to local hotelier Dan James.
 Over the years, James executed several renovation works to revitalize the hotel and attract tourists visiting Oklahoma.
 Some of the new amenities included air conditioning, a new swimming pool, and new furniture.
 The hotel closed in 1988, due to low occupancy.
 For the next 19 years, it sat abandoned.

 In 1999, Oklahoma City Mayor Kirk Humphreys appointed a Skirvin Solutions Committee, to evaluate whether the historic building could be saved.
 The committee started by touring other restored historic hotels, looking at how those projects were paid for, and recommended in October 2000 that the City of Oklahoma City explore creating a public-private partnership to re-open the Skirvin.
 In May 2002, Oklahoma City acquired the building, for $2.875 million and issued a request for proposals from potential developers late that same year.
 Partners in Development, a firm put together by principal John Weeman, made a proposal to renovate the building for $42.1 million and to re-open it as a full-service Hilton-branded hotel, operated by Marcus Hotels and Resorts.
 The Oklahoma City Urban Renewal Authority selected Partners in Development as the developer in January 2004.
 Weeman bought the building from Oklahoma City in 2005.
 Using money he invested, plus funds from various other public sources, including tax increment financing, grants, Empowerment Zone credits, historic tax credits and New Markets tax credits, he completed its renovation for about $51 million.

 The Skirvin Hilton re-opened in 2007.
 The renovation project restored the original exterior finish, installed historically accurate windows, reconfigured guest rooms and added new guest elevators.
-The larger rooms brought the number of rooms down to 225 with 22,000 square feet of meeting rooms and common areas.
+The larger rooms brought the number of rooms down to 225 with 22000 sqft of meeting rooms and common areas.

 In 2022, the hotel was sold to a joint venture of Ortus Hotel Investments, LLC (a group of local investors), and the Chickasaw Nation's Sovereign Properties Holdco, LLC.

 In 2025, the hotel completed a $22 million renovation.